Non-loose torus knots: Background and preliminary observations

 \section{Background and preliminary observations}

 We assume the reader is familiar with basic Legendrian and transverse knot theory as discussed in \cite{EtnyreHonda01} and the convex surface theory in \cite{Honda00a}.
-In Section~\ref{oldclassification} we review the classification of contact structures on simple manifolds that will be needed in the remainder of the paper.
-Before that, we recall the definition of the Farey graph and some important properties that are needed in those classifications.
-Then in Section~\ref{pathsinFG} we discuss the construction of contact structures on $S^3$ using pairs of decorated paths in the Farey graph.
+In Section~\ref{oldclassification}, we review the classification of contact structures on simple manifolds that will be needed in the remainder of the paper.
+Before that, we recall the definition of the Farey graph and some important properties about paths in the Farey graph that are needed in those classifications and their applications.
+In Section~\ref{lutzsection} we recall the definition of Lutz twists and, for future use, relate them to Legendrian knots.
+In the following section, we discuss when Legendrian knots on the boundary of thickened tori are related by stabilization.
+Then in Section~\ref{subsec:pathsinFG} we discuss the construction of contact structures on $S^3$ using pairs of decorated paths in the Farey graph.
 We then show how to translate this description of the contact structure into a contact surgery diagram in $(S^3,\xi_{std})$.
 Then in Section~\ref{htpclasses}, we see how to compute the $d_3$-invariant of these contact structures as well as the rotation numbers of some Legendrian knots in them.
 We end this section by classifying contact structures, with certain boundary conditions, on $P\times S^1$ where $P$ is a pair of pants (that is, a disk with two disjoint sub-disks removed).